The Beatles - The White Album

 39. The only Beatles member to play "Mother Nature's Son" is Paul McCartney, who also wrote it.
 Producer George Martin is responsible for the addition of the brass instruments in the background.

-40. The song "Everybody's Got Something to Hide Except Me and My Monkey", was born from a jam session with the four friends.
+40. "Everybody's Got Something to Hide Except Me and My Monkey", was born from a jam session with the four friends.
 The version that appears on the record is more accelerated than the original.

 41. "Sexy Sadie" was written by John Lennon following his disappointment with the Maharishi, after hearing that he had harassed actress Mia Farrow.